Find Creative Inspiration in the West Hollywood Design District

-One of Miami and Chicago’s top sources for Vanguard European design in America for the past 40 years has opened a two-story, 15,500 square foot showroom in the West Hollywood Design District.
+One of Miami and Chicago’s top sources for vanguard European design in America for the past 40 years now has a two-story, 15,500 square foot showroom in the West Hollywood Design District.

 Founded by Nasir and Nargis Kassamali in 1974, the renowned multi-brand design retailer enlisted Los Angeles-based studio MAKE, to help them reflect the brand’s Miami roots by incorporating the same iconic metal-work on the facade of the space that was originally constructed in 1960.

-Inside the glass doors you are greeted by a Lars Zech sculpture from the owner’s personal collection.
-You will also find vignettes exploring best-selling works by brands such as Cassina, Cappellini, Living Divani and Moroso along with debuts of new pieces including Sollos by Jader Almeida with Teca Bar Cart and Mad Lounge Chair plus kitchen designs by Luminaire for Minimal and an exclusive Olos Table by Chi Wing Lo.
-In addition to furniture, the showroom will feature an expansive collection of accessories and lighting from Ingo Maurer and Davide Groppi.
-Luminaire will also hold a rare design bookstore in partnership with ARTBOOK, a retail division of specialty art and design literary distributor, Distributed Art Publishers “D.A.P.”
+Inside the glass doors, you are greeted by a Lars Zech sculpture from the owner’s personal collection.
+You will also find vignettes exploring best-selling works by brands such as Cassina, Cappellini, Living Divani, and Moroso along with debuts of new pieces by Jader Almeid, and kitchen designs by Luminaire for Minimal.
+In addition to furniture, the showroom will feature offers an expansive collection of accessories and lighting from Ingo Maurer and Davide Groppi.

 While growing their brand in the U.S. and propelling their philosophy that good design should be accessible, according to Nasir, “We chose to open our Los Angeles showroom in the West Hollywood Design District because we want to position the space as a welcoming design destination.
 We are a truly multi-brand store with highly curated offerings from the best manufacturers.
 In addition to our incredible world-class collections, we have on staff trained consultants who are highly educated in design who can help design every area of your home.”